Best Food For Cats With IBD

 Treatment for Cats with IBD

-The Best Food for Cats with IBDWhile there is no one ideal food for all cases of inflammatory bowel disease in cats, here are some diet characteristics veterinarians recommend…
+The Best Food for Cats with IBDWhen dealing with IBD in cats, food is the first place you should start to look at.
+While there is no one ideal food for all cases of inflammatory bowel disease in cats, here are some diet characteristics veterinarians recommend…

-Since we don’t know which ingredients cats with IBD are reacting to, it’s best to choose a food that is very simple.
-Avoid additives that may cause an immune reaction.
+Since we don’t know which ingredients cats with IBD are reacting to, it’s best to choose a food that is free from any fillers, such as peas and potatoes.
+Preservatives and additives can also cause an immune reaction and should be avoided.

 - Highly digestible, low residue diets

 Veterinary nutritionists recommend a moderate to high protein level, lower fat levels and low carbohydrate content.
-The foods should be highly digestible, which means more meat and less plant material.
+Food for cats with IBD should be highly digestible, which means more meat and less plant material.
 High moisture food is easier for many cats to digest than dry kibble, too.

 - Novel protein diet

 IBD may be an immune system reaction to food.
-Scientific research tells us proteins from beef, fish, and chicken are the most common foods to cause reactions in cats (Mueller, Olivry, & Prélaud, 2016).
+Scientific research tells us beef, fish, and chicken are the most common foods to cause reactions in cats (Mueller, Olivry, & Prélaud, 2016).

 Mueller, R. S., Olivry, T., & Prélaud, P. (2016).
 Critically appraised topic on adverse food reactions of companion animals (2): common food allergen sources in dogs and cats.
 BMC veterinary research, 12(1), 9.